Days At A Glance Speakers Session Type Search

 Symposium 6: Evolution of the Melanocortin System

-Observations on the co-evolution of the melanocortin peptide gene, the melanocortin receptor genes, the Mrap accessory protein genes and the emergence of the hypothalamus/pituitary interrenal/adrenal axis in chordates
+Observations on the co-evolution of the Melanocortin Peptide genes, the Melanocortin Receptors genes, and the Mrap accessory protein genes

 10:30 - 11:00